How to Switch Banks

 - Transfer electronically to your new account

-Just make sure to only transfer remaining funds after all automatic transactions have been switched to your new account which could take a few months.
+Transfer remaining funds only after all automatic transactions have been switched to your new account.
+This could take a month or two based on the timing of your change.

 You can switch banks even if you have an existing loan with the bank (unless your loan agreement prohibits you from doing so).
 That said, some loans may have been granted under the condition of keeping your deposit account with the same bank.